 The most striking example is the Hauptstadtflughafen Berlin-Brandenburg (capital airport).
-Groundbreaking was in September 2005 and completion planned for 2011.
-Since then lots of serious mistakes in the planning and construction have been heaping up, delaying work.
+Groundbreaking was in September 2005, and completion planned for 2011.
+Since then, lots of severe mistakes in the planning and construction have been heaping up, delaying work.
 Now the opening of the airport should take place in one year.
 Costs have exploded from initially 2.5 billion to 6.5 billion euros in 2016.
-At present Willy Brandt whose name is reserved for this building site that will someday be finished is no longer turning over in his grave but rather rotating.
+At present, Willy Brandt, whose name is reserved for this building site that will someday be finished, is no longer turning over in his grave but instead rotating.

-The other example is Stuttgart 21, the new underground main train station of Baden-Wurttemberg's capital.
-The project was started in February 2010 and the commissioning of the station was initially planned for December 2019.
-In the meantime the date was changed to December 2021 while experts regard the opening of the station by the end of 2022 as more likely.
-Initially planned for 4.5 billion euros Die Bahn (Germany's federal railway) corrected the sum to 5.987 billion in July 2013 deliberately avoiding the 6 billion mark (not marks but euros!).
-Independent cost estimates involve instead a final cost of 6.8 billion euros.
+The other example is Stuttgart 21, the new underground central train station of Baden-Wurttemberg's capital.
+The project was started in February 2010, and the commissioning of the station was initially planned for December 2019.
+In the meantime, the date was changed to December 2021, while experts regard the opening of the station by the end of 2022 as more likely.
+Initially planned for 4.5 billion euros, Die Bahn (Germany's federal railway) corrected the sum to 5.987 billion in July 2013, deliberately avoiding the 6 billion mark (not marks but euros!).
+Independent cost estimates involve a final cost of 6.8 billion euros instead.

-So with some pride on November 2, a minor construction project although major with respect to costs and delays finally came to an end.
+So with some pride on November 2, a minor construction project, although significant for costs and delays, finally came to an end.

 |Finished (©Der Spiegel)|

 The official opening concert is scheduled for January 11, 2017, and already on January 18, Red Baron will listen to Haydn's Die Schöpfung (The Creation).
-I truly deserve it for whenever I was in Hamburg over the last ten years I always wondered whether I would live long enough to listen to music at the Elbphilharmonie.
+I truly deserve it; whenever I was in Hamburg over the last ten years, I always wondered whether I would live long enough to listen to music at the Elbphilharmonie.
 Let us keep our fingers crossed.